 So here we go!
 I work as a maintenance manager at a prestigious aerospace production company and my main job is to make sure that equipment runs properly 24/7/365.
 I am married and have two loved sons, one of whom is 4 years old and the other 6 months old and thus, you can imagine how busy I am during the day.
 I was always an active person, skinny and never muscular.
 However, during college I reduced my physical activity to almost 0 hence I became a skinny fat guy.
 My dream was always about achieving a muscular and shredded body.
 About 2 years ago, in 2015, I started training with Adorian as my personal trainer.
 I knew him when he wasn’t in such good shape as he is today.

 I witnessed his body transformation for two years doing only bodyweight training without supplements, so I was convinced that I could achieve similar results following his methods.
 Working with him was tough and I understood the reason why few people reach their fitness goals.
 What you see in the pictures above is my transformation during my time training with Adorian as my personal trainer.

 I worked out for a whole year, 3 times per week.
 They were all hard or very hard workouts and obviously I had moments when I wanted to quit.
 But Adorian helped me overcome those moments.
 There were times when the progress was present and those days felt like heaven.

-In this period of time I built the foundation and I learned most of Adorian’s applicable knowledge, exactly what you will find, described very, very nice and easy, in his new book: High-Volume Calisthenic Workouts.
+In this period of time, I built the foundation and I learned most of Adorian’s applicable knowledge, exactly what you will find, described very, very nice and easy, in his new eBook High-Volume Calisthenic Workouts.

-At that time I had only one son, but I managed to workout 75 minutes/day, for 3 times per week.
-I did the minimum training required by him but still in the High-Volume Calisthenics style.
-I did hundreds of pushups, pull-ups and squats per each training session.
+At that time I had only one son, but I managed to workout 75 minutes/day, 3 times per week.
+I did the minimum training required by him but still high volume tyle.
+I did hundreds of pushups, pull-ups, and squats per each training session.